Skip to content

 Northern Parula

 Despite its small size, it has vibrant and beautiful plumage.
-Its upper body is mostly blue-gray, while its underparts are yellow with a white belly.
+Its upper body is primarily blue-gray, while its underparts are yellow with a white belly.
 It also has distinct white wing bars and a yellow patch on its back.
 This bird is primarily found in eastern North America.

 They build their nests in trees, usually in deciduous or mixed forests.
 The female bird constructs a small cup-shaped nest made of grasses, leaves, and other plant materials.
 The northern parula is known for its distinctive song.